The Carlson Home of Austin Inc

 * Social workers

 The services may include medication management, complex medical care like tube feedings and ventilator care, and other health-related procedures.
-Sometimes health-related tasks are delegated to and performed by unlicensed personnel under the supervision of nurses or other licensed health professionals.
+Sometimes health-related tasks are delegated to and performed by unlicensed personnel under the supervision of a registered nurse or other licensed health professionals.

 In addition, some home care providers with a state-issued comprehensive license are Medicare certified.
 Medicare certification indicates that the agency has met additional federal standards and inspections.
 Medicare certification can be important if the person getting services seeks payment from insurance or Medicare.
 Check under Licenses and Certifications to see if this agency is Medicare certified.